Military of the Han dynasty: Conquering south, east, and west

-In the spring of 97 BC, Li Guangli and two other generals led a force of over 160,000 against the Xiongnu.
-Li's forces were supposedly routed by only 10,000 Xiongnu and fought a running battle for ten days.
-Gongsun Ao fought an inconclusive battle with the Wise King (Dugi) of the Left.
-Han Yue failed to encounter any Xiongnu.

 In the summer of 94 BC, Xu Xiangru led a force of auxiliaries from the Western Regions against Suoju (Yarkant County) and killed their king, capturing 1,500 people.

 In the spring of 90 BC, Li Guangli and two other generals led a force of 79,000 against the Xiongnu.
 Initially successful, Li overextended and his supplies ran out, exhausting his men and horses.
 The Xiongnu outpaced them and dug ditches across their line of retreat.
 When they tried to cross the ditches, the Xiongnu fell on them, routing the entire army.
 Li Guangli surrendered.
 The other generals Shang Qiucheng and Ma Tong managed to return safely.
 Cheng Wan attacked Jushi Kingdom with a force of 35,000 and secured their king's surrender.

 In 87 BC, Wen Zhong subjugated a city near modern Islamabad.

 In 83 BC, Han relinquished control over Lintun Commandery and Zhenfan Commandery.

 In 78 BC, Fan Mingyou led 20,000 soldiers to aid the Wuhuan against the Xiongnu, but they arrived too late, and attacked the Wuhuan instead.

 In 75 BC, Goguryeo took some territory from Xuantu Commandery.

 In 71 BC, Chang Hui and two other generals led a force of 100,000 to aid the Wusun against the Xiongnu.
 The majority of the forces failed to find any Xiongnu, but Chang Hui successfully aided the Wusun in defeating a Xiongnu invasion.
 However the Xiongnu came back in winter and took many captives.
 On the way back across the Altai Mountains, the Xiongnu suffered heavy casualties from a sudden blizzard, devastating their army.
 The next year the Xiongnu were attacked on all sides by Wusun, Wuhuan, and the Han.
 One third of all Xiongnu died.

 In 68 BC, Chang Hui led 45,000 auxiliaries from the Western Regions against Qiuci, which surrendered.
 Zheng Ji also subdued the Jushi Kingdom, its king having fled to the Wusun.

 In 65 BC, the Qiang revolted in eastern Tibet and Suoju rebelled as well.
 Feng Fengshi was sent in with 15,000 men and subdued Suoju.

 In 64 BC, the Xiongnu raided Jiaohe.